MicrosoftDocs/entra-docs/docs/identity/devices/device-self-setup-macos-pssoe.md

 - A minimum requirement of macOS 13 Ventura
 - Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) <!--TODO: version-->
-- An admin has configured the SSO extension MDM payload with PSSO settings in Intune
+- A configured the SSO extension MDM payload with PSSO settings in Intune by an administrator
 <!--TODO: Link to other article-->
 - [Microsoft Authenticator](https://support.microsoft.com/account-billing/how-to-use-the-microsoft-authenticator-app-9783c865-0308-42fb-a519-8cf666fe0acc) (recommended), the user must be registered for some form of Microsoft Entra ID multifactor authentication (MFA) to complete device registration.